 When we consciously choose to explore our past experiences and invest time analyzing the ways in which our subjective reference points either help or hinder us in life, the road ahead can offer destinations currently unimaginable to our unconsciously constructed view of reality as we know it.
 As with each of us, I began by growing into my previous path, the only path seemingly available to me, but after many years of self-reflection, psychoanalysis, self-hypnosis and meditation, I’ve grown to define my own path, a mindful path I look forward to sharing with you.

-I am a psychotherapist, practicing psychodynamic approaches to; individual psychotherapy, couples therapy and hypnotherapy.
+I am a Registered Psychotherapist, practicing psychodynamic approaches to; individual psychotherapy, couples therapy and hypnotherapy.
 My practice reflects a balance of my spiritual and scientific education and experiences.
 Balance is important to me.
 One of my favourite artistic mediums is photography, a balance of technology and artistry, camera and artist.
 So naturally, a college education in photography was my first great Canadian achievement.
 But let me start at the beginning.

 I was born and grew up in England, an artist by nature, engineer by nurture, art and music have always been an interest of mine, but science was more stable, and at the time I needed security.
 Following in my Grandfather’s footsteps, I graduated from my local aerospace engineering college in England, finding my naturally analytical nature (I love to figure out how stuff works) and attention to detail (the more you understand the better as far as I’m concerned), well suited to the problem solving and highly technical environment of engineering.
-All those very same traits were later to be better expressed in my therapy career, but again, I’m jumping ahead.
+All those very same traits were later to be better expressed in my coaching and therapy career, but again, I’m jumping ahead.

 My long-standing interest in the psychology of thought processes and my innate ability to help others understand concepts that previously baffled them, was initially expressed in, and quite well suited to, a career in teaching managers, blue collar factory workers and white collar office staff how to work smart not hard, in addition to authoring several technical manuals and instructional aids.
 My college education had provided me with various communication courses, workplace management classes and a sound background in industrial relations along with a firm understanding of the legalities of employment, which sparked an interest in employment equity.
 I started serving on an office committee, mediating the working conditions and employee rights of engineering professionals between staff and management, but I was about to spread my wings and venture out into the big wide world.